Ruch de Silva - February 21, 2014

-Somehow life doesn't seem very easy anymore, but its part and parcel of every MBA's life cycle - especially one at INSEAD where everything is packed into 10 months and every experience feels more intense than the experiences we've had in our lives before this adventure.
+Somehow life doesn't seem very easy anymore, but it's part and parcel of every INSEAD MBA candidate’s life cycle.
+Everything is packed into 10 months and every experience feels more intense than the experiences we've had in our lives before this adventure.

-Every day I walk to my pigeon hole and look under "De Silva RUCH" for an envelop containing a letter saying that I have a job.
+Every day I walk to my pigeon hole and look under "De Silva RUCH" for an envelope containing a letter saying that I have a job.

 April 24, 2014

 So by the end of this week, we're finished with 80% of the course.
 Can't believe this!
 Time has whizzed by.
 I remember most things like they happened not long ago.
 The truth is, indeed that they did not happen very long ago.

 We only commenced this craziness in late August last year.
 It feels like an eternity has gone by due to the intensity of the course.
 We've learnt so much about everything... starting from ourselves... to a bunch of accounting ratios that we will probably never mention again in our lives (at least I hope so!).

 We start P5 on the 5th of May.
 Loads of our friends will return from the Singapore campus and there'll be the other friends from the Singapore campus who're here for the first time.
 The other talk of the town is the Grad Trip, which will be held in Hvar, Croatia.
 Let's just hope more of us have jobs by then...

 Anyway, the last couple of weeks have been strange.
 Interviews, suits, dings... the usual stuff!
 I too rang the bell for the first time a few weeks ago after being dinged by a top 3 consulting firm whose name I shall not mention.